-10If the examination is only carried out in part via multiple choice testing, grades shall be assigned for the individual parts.
-11In this connection, § 16 para 2 applies accordingly.
-12The details above also apply to the multiple choice portion.
+If the examination is only carried out in part via multiple choice testing, grades shall be assigned for the individual parts.
+11 In this connection, § 16 para 2 applies accordingly.
+12 The details above also apply to the multiple choice portion.

-(9) 1Oral examinations are be held over a period of 20 to 30 minutes, depending on the requirements of the particular course.
-2Oral examinations are conducted in English, and are administered by two examiners or one examiner and one co-examiner.
-3One examiner or the co-examiner shall complete an examination record sheet for the oral examination that includes the following:

-location, start time, and duration of the examination; examination subject-matter and results; names of the examiner and co-examiner; name of the candidate; and any noteworthy incidents.
-4The record sheet is to be signed by the two examiners or by the examiner and co-examiner.
-5The examiners are to determine the grades for performance in the oral examinations under the terms of § 16.

-- (10) 1Talks are to assess the candidate's ability to present and discuss the current state of scientific research in a subject in a comprehensible way.
-2The topic is to be chosen by the relevant examiner.
-3The duration of the talk can be 20 to 45 minutes and is determined by the examiner.
-4Talks are to be graded by two examiners or one examiner and one co-examiner.
-5Assessment by a second examiner may be omitted if none is available.
-6A record sheet is to be filled out for each graded talk including the candidate's name, the names of the examiner(s) and co-examiner, the place, time, duration, subject matter, grade, and any noteworthy incidents during the presentation.
-7The record sheet is to be signed by the two examiners or by the examiner and co-examiner.
-8The grades for the talk are determined in accordance with § 16.
-9In the case of the presentation for the mandatory internship, § 4 para 2 shall apply. - (11) 1In research reports, record of the experiments carried out in research internships and module internships are to be scientifically documented.
-2The research report is usually evaluated by the examiner who supervises the research work.
-3The grades for the research report are determined in accordance with § 16.
-4An exception to this is the ungraded 10-page internship report, which must be completed in conjunction with the mandatory internship and is graded as "passed" or "failed" by the examiner. - (12) 1In research plans, ideas are presented over the course of 10 to 20 pages concerning a given issue and experimental approach for a scientific project and submitted in written form.
-2The terms of paragraph 11 sentence 2 and 3 apply mutatis mutandis. - (13) 1Term papers of 10-15 pages are written following the underlying course.
-2The topic is to be assigned by the relevant examiner in consideration of the candidate's request.
-3The time limit for term papers shall be 10 weeks.
-4The topic of the work is to be such that it can be completed within this time limit.
-5The chair of examiners may extend this deadline by up to one weeks at the request of the candidate and after having heard the supervisor in case of reasons beyond the candidate's control.
-6If the candidate demonstrates via a medical certificate that he or she was unable to work on the paper, the deadline is to be extended accordingly.
-7The written assignment and and an electronic version must be submitted to the examiner no later than three weeks prior to the start of lectures the following semester.
-8Papers that are not submitted by the stated deadline are graded as "nicht ausreichend" ["unsatisfactory"].
-9The examiner shall determine the grade under the terms of § 16.
-10One graded copy of the term paper shall remain in the records.
+- (9) Oral examinations are be held over a period of 20 to 30 minutes, depending on the requirements of the particular course.
+Oral examinations are conducted in English, and are administered by two examiners or one examiner and one co-examiner.
+3One examiner or the co-examiner shall complete an examination record sheet for the oral examination that includes the following: location, start time, and duration of the examination; examination subject-matter and results; names of the examiner and co-examiner; name of the candidate; and any noteworthy incidents.
+The record sheet is to be signed by the two examiners or by the examiner and co-examiner.
+The examiners are to determine the grades for performance in the oral examinations under the terms of § 16. - (10)Talks are to assess the candidate's ability to present and discuss the current state of scientific research in a subject in a comprehensible way.
+The topic is to be chosen by the relevant examiner.
+The duration of the talk can be 20 to 45 minutes and is determined by the examiner.
+Talks are to be graded by two examiners or one examiner and one co-examiner.
+Assessment by a second examiner may be omitted if none is available.
+A record sheet is to be filled out for each graded talk including the candidate's name, the names of the examiner(s) and co-examiner, the place, time, duration, subject matter, grade, and any noteworthy incidents during the presentation.
+The record sheet is to be signed by the two examiners or by the examiner and coexaminer.
+8The grades for the talk are determined in accordance with § 16. - In research reports, record of the experiments carried out in research internships and module internships are to be scientifically documented.
+The research report is usually evaluated by the examiner who supervises the research work.
+The grades for the research report are determined in accordance with § 16. - (12)In research plans, ideas are presented over the course of 10 to 20 pages concerning a given issue and experimental approach for a scientific project and submitted in written form.
+The terms of paragraph 11 sentence 2 and 3 apply mutatis mutandis. - (13)Term papers of 10-15 pages are written following the underlying course.
+The topic is to be assigned by the relevant examiner in consideration of the candidate's request.
+The time limit for term papers shall be 10 weeks.
+The topic of the work is to be such that it can be completed within this time limit.
+The chair of examiners may extend this deadline by up to one weeks at the request of the candidate and after having heard the supervisor in case of reasons beyond the candidate's control.
+6 If the candidate demonstrates via a medical certificate that he or she was unable to work on the paper, the deadline is to be extended accordingly.
+The written assignment and and an electronic version must be submitted to the examiner no later than three weeks prior to the start of lectures the following semester.
+8Theses that are not submitted by the stated deadline are